PaymentsHubDevelopers/PaymentsHub-React-Browser-Post-API-With-Shopping-Cart/README.md

-# Build a Shopping Cart and Embed Payments in a ReactJS App
+# Build a Shopping Cart and Securely Embed Payments in a ReactJS App

 This is a JavaScript application that uses the React framework and Node.js to demonstrate an ecommerce shopping cart with an embedded payment solution using [Payments Hub's Browser Post API](https://developer.paymentshub.com/products/card-not-present/browser-post).
 The code in this repository handles the front-end payment process and adds a shopping cart with a simple payment form to a website.
 The code that handles back-end part of the payment process is located in a [separate repository](https://github.com/PaymentsHubDevelopers/PaymentsHub-Node-Browser-Post-API), allowing each to be deployed separately.